 Strong hormonal response of testosterone and growth hormone lay the foundation on which the trained muscles will grow.
 If we train for example only biceps, that workout will not cause significant increase of growth hormone.
 But for sure it will cause increased cortisol!
 In order to have an effect from isolation exercises (and this is the “secret” of good abs): the body needs to be in a condition of increased growth hormone and testosterone production.
 (What kinds of exercises enable maximum hormonal response for the whole body?)

-If training intensity is high, with heavy weights, with breaks less than a minute between sets, workouts should not last more than 45 minutes.
-Then, even 60 minutes is much.
+If training intensity is high, with heavy weights, with smaller breaks between sets, workouts should not last more than 45 minutes.
+Then, even 60 minutes may be too much.

 Follow these recommendations to have gains that will be far greater than the “normal maximum”.
 For this, you’ll be the first witness.
 Then other people’s good comments.
 And some critics too, “You are on steroids.”